South Florida: Politics

 Lamme and Oldakowski identify several demographic, political, and cultural elements that characterize South Florida and distinguish it from other areas of the state.
 Many of its differences appear to be driven by its proportionately higher level of migration from the northern U.S. states and from the Caribbean and Latin America, particularly in the densely populated Miami area.
-Politically, South Florida is more liberal than the rest of the state.
+Politically, South Florida is more liberal than the rest of the state, but in more recent times it has become more conservative.
 While less than 10% of people in either North or Central Florida felt their area was liberal, over a third of South Floridians described their region as such.
 38% characterized the area as conservative; 26% as moderate.
 This tracks with South Florida's demographics, and Lamme and Oldakowski's findings parallel Barney Warf and Cynthia Waddell's research on Florida's political geography during the 2000 Presidential election.
 The economy in South Florida is very similar to that in Central Florida.
 Compared to the more diversified economy in North Florida, tourism is by far the most significant industry in South and Central Florida, with a much smaller but vibrant agricultural industry.